neillturner/ansible_repo/README.md

 There are three ways to run verifier-serverspec:
   * Remotely directly on the server running serverspec in exec mode
+  * Locally on your workstation running serverspec in ssh mode
   * Remotely directly on the server running serverspec in ssh mode
-  * Locally on your workstation running serverspec in ssh mode

 ## Remotely directly on server running serverspec in exec mode

 This allow testing directly on the server.
 Typicaly used in conjunction with ansible using local connection.

 See .kitchen.yml

+## Locally on your workstation running serverspec in ssh mode

+This allows you not to have to install ruby and serverspec on the server being configured as serverspec is run on your workstation in ssh mode.

+see .kitchen.yml.local_ssh

 ## Remotely directly on the server running serverspec in ssh mode